Machine learning methods for finite population parameter estimation in survey sampling: INVERSE PROBABILITY WEIGHTING FOR THE TREATMENT OF UNIT NONRESPONSE

 where $S_r=\{k\in S: r_k=1\}$ denotes the set of responding units.
 Estimator~\eqref{eq:oracle_IPW_mean} is the classical double expansion estimator encountered in two-phase sampling (e.g., \cite{sarndal1992model} Chapter~9): the first phase corresponds to the sample selection (with expansion weight $w_k=1/\pi_k$), while unit nonresponse can be viewed as a second-phase selection mechanism acting on $S$, with second-phase expansion factor $1/p(\mathbf{x}_k)$.\\

 In imputation (see Section~\eqref{Sec:IMP}), inference is conducted for a single survey variable $y$, and the imputation model is specified directly for that variable.
 As a result, the $mdq$ inferential framework naturally accounts for uncertainty arising from the superpopulation model, the sampling design, and the nonresponse mechanism.
 By contrast, the treatment of unit nonresponse relies on the construction of a single set of response-adjusted weights that is applied uniformly to all survey variables $Y_1,\ldots,Y_p$.
-As a result, these weights cannot be tailored to a specific survey variable.
-Inference for IPW-based estimators is therefore more naturally conducted under a $dq$ framework, where the finite-population vectors $\mathbf{y}$ and $\mathbf{X}$ are treated as fixed and the properties of the estimators are derived with respect to the joint distribution induced by the sampling design and the nonresponse mechanism.
-Since $\E_q(r_k\mid \mathbf{x}_k)=p(\mathbf{x}_k)$ and $\E_p(I_k w_k)=1$, we have
+Because these weights are not tailored to a specific survey variable, inference for IPW-based estimators is more naturally conducted under a $dq$ framework, where the finite-population vectors $\mathbf{y}$ and $\mathbf{X}$ are treated as fixed and the properties of the estimators are derived with respect to the joint distribution induced by the sampling design and the nonresponse mechanism.
+Since $\E_q(r_k\mid \mathbf{x}_k)=p(\mathbf{x}_k)$ and $\E_d(I_k w_k)=1$, we have $\E_d\E_q\{\widehat{\mu}_{\mathrm{ipw}}(p)\}=\mu$.
+The total $dq$-variance of $\widehat{\mu}_{\mathrm{ipw}}(p)$ can be expressed as